ionos-cloud/ionosctl/docs/commands/request/wait.md

 ## Description

 Use this command to wait for a specified Request to execute.
-Commands used for create, update, delete, attach, detach also support this via `--wait`option.

 You can specify a timeout for the action to be executed using `--timeout` option.